matyas-igor/wizard-app/README.md

 - Tested only in Chrome on desktops
 - No backend API connected or simulated
   - No loader used or displayed
+- No pagination used

+## Notes

+- For form state management `formik` is used although it can be replaced with simple state

 ---